 - A handful of berries I used Frozen Cherries, but fresh is always best because of the excess water content.

 - Cocoa powder to dust the cake or make my chocolate glaze and pour over once fully set

 - Place the biscuits into the TM bowl and crush to a fine powder.
 10 seconds on speed 8.

 - Add approx. 50g of jam and stir to combine for 10 to 15 seconds on speed 4.

-- Melt chocolate in the TM bowl on 50c for 5 mins speed 2 at around 4 mins scrape down the sides if needed.
+- Melt chocolate in the TM bowl on 50c/5 mins/speed 2 at around 4 mins scrape down the sides if needed.
 Set aside to cool slightly don’t worry about washing the TM bowl. (if you are using something larger than callets you will need to pulverise the chocolate on speed 8 for approximately 10 seconds.)

-- Put the butterfly in place and add the tofu, approx. 40g jam and brandy into the TM bowl 30 seconds on speed 3.5.
+- Put the butterfly in place and add the tofu, approx. 40g jam and brandy into the TM bowl 30 seconds/speed 3.5.

-- After the 30seconds are up continue on speed 3 and while the blades are still turning slowly drizzle the Chocolate back into the TM bowl till fully cleared.
+- After the 30 seconds are up, continuing on speed 3, while the blades are still turning, slowly drizzle the Chocolate back into the TM bowl till fully cleared.
 This should only take about 30 seconds.